INTRODUCTION

 It is the spirit that gives life

-Man got life when God blew into his nostrils the breath of life in the human body he formed out of the dust (Gen 2:7).
+Man got life when God blew the breath of life into the nostrils of the human body he formed out of dust (Gen 2:7).
 Unlike other living beings, the LORD did this only for the creation of man.
-Only humans received the image and likeness of God.
-So human life is superior and different from the animal and vegetative life.
+Only humans were favoured with the image and likeness of God.
+So human life is superior and different from animal and vegetative life.
 Only humans can receive the Holy Spirit.
-Though the first parents received the spirit of God directly from Him, the original sin corrupted it.
-Jesus allows us to restore that deficiency through baptism and strengthen it with other sacraments, especially the Holy Eucharist.
+Though our first parents received the spirit of God directly from Him, Original Sin corrupted it.
+Jesus allows us to reverse that deficiency through baptism and strengthen it with other sacraments, especially the Holy Eucharist.
 Paul wrote, “If the Spirit of the one who raised Jesus from the dead dwells in you, the one who raised Christ from the dead will give life to your mortal bodies also, through his Spirit that dwells in you” (Rom 8:11).

-Flesh in the Bible stands for worldly and sinful nature of humans and its inclination to satisfy the sensual desires.
-Therefore, the flesh cannot help to gain eternal life.
-So, with the Holy Eucharist, Jesus nourishes our souls to gain eternal life.
+Flesh in the Bible stands for the worldly and sinful nature of humans and its inclination to satisfy sensual desires.
+Therefore, the flesh cannot help to gain eternal peace.
+So, with the Holy Eucharist, Jesus nourishes our souls so as to gain us the eternal reward.
 The flesh gains value with the presence of the spirit of God within us.
-Both Christ and the Spirit spiritually empowers us.
+Both Christ and the Spirit spiritually empower us.
 “From the beginning to the end of time, whenever God sends his Son, he always sends his Spirit: their mission is conjoined and inseparable” (CCC-743).

 Jesus’ words on his body and blood that he offers for the enrichment of our souls are spiritual and are competent to gain us the spirit of God and life eternal.
 “By death the soul is separated from the body, but in the resurrection God will give incorruptible life to our body, transformed by reunion with our soul.
 Just as Christ is risen and lives forever, so all of us will rise at the last day” (CCC-1016).